philhartung/aes67-monitor/README.md

 ## Testing

 New releases of the AES67 Stream Monitor are tested using both AES67-compliant hardware and software to ensure reliable stream discovery and accurate audio playback.
 Testing is primarily conducted on macOS, with additional testing performed on Windows.
+Furthermore, new releases may be tested by [partners](#partners) on various hardware and platforms.

 ### Hardware